CV vs Resume: Key Differences [+ Examples]

 - In Australia and South Africa, “Curriculum Vitae” and “resume” are synonyms that can be used interchangeably.
 Both words stand for a brief, one- to two-page document.

-- In South Asia, job seekers might need to use a slightly different document: a biodata.
-It’s a document containing more personal, “biographical” data (hence the name): date of birth, gender, race, ethnicity, marital status, and salary.
+In South Asia, job seekers might need to use a slightly different document: a biodata.
+It contains more personal, “biographical” data (hence the name): date of birth, gender, race, ethnicity, marital status, and salary.
 It’s commonly used in India and Bangladesh.
 However, if a South Asian employer asks you for a “resume” or a “CV” specifically, don’t send over a biodata format.
 Go for a document that follows the American resume rules.

 Plus, a great cover letter that matches your resume will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like: